fossabot/Device-Registration-Subsystem-Frontend/README.md

   "appDetails": {
     "appName": "APP_NAME", // configure Application name, make sure that this appName must be same as mentioned in Keycloak roles, e.g. drs_authority
-    "supportEmail": "support@example.com", // configure this email as it will be visible for unauthorized user "supportNumber": "+923001234567" // // configure this contact number as it will be visible for unauthorized user },
+    "supportEmail": "support@example.com", // configure this email as it will be visible for unauthorized user "supportNumber": "+923001234567", // // configure this contact number as it will be visible for unauthorized user "defaultLanguage": "en"
+  },
   "api": {
     "host": "http://SERVER_IP", // Configure API Host e.g. http://www.api-example.com